KDL-umass/alter-ego-bias/REPLICATION.md

 2. Create graphs.
 The forest-fire networks and small-world networks are automatically generated using igraph.
 SBM adjacency matrices and Facebook edge list are cached in the graphs/ folder.

-The Facebook network edge list can be downloaded here: https://snap.stanford.edu/data/ego-Facebook.html.
+The Facebook network edge list can also be downloaded here: https://snap.stanford.edu/data/ego-Facebook.html.

 If you want to generate the SBMs from scratch, you can install the SBM benchmark algorithm scripts created by Fortunato et al.
 * Main page: https://www.santofortunato.net/resources#h.p_u6MEEWAKyhN0 (Download package 1)
 * Download link: https://drive.google.com/file/d/0BwGBn8ta6pUrTG5tUGc1N2NjU2c/view?resourcekey=0-bIhuIu6lxYjgOvQMb2Pueg

 ## Run the Experiments
+Run the experiments using the following command:

+`Rscript ./experiments/test-suit.R param1 param2 param3`

+param1 is the index of the line in the configuration file to use. param2 the placement strategy, which is either "random" or "greedy" (worst-case). param3 is the number of trials to run.
+The following example command would run the third line of the config file (not including the header) with greedy placement for 10 trials:

+`Rscript ./experiments/test-suit.R 3 greedy 10`